Kirsty Coventry: 2008 and 2009 seasons

-2009 World Championships

-At the 2009 World Championships in Rome, Coventry won a gold and a silver.
+At the 2009 World Aquatics Championships in Rome, Italy, Coventry won a gold and a silver.
 She won the 200 m backstroke world title with a world record time and came second in the 400 m individual medley.
 She came fourth in the 200 m individual medley final and eighth in the 100 m backstroke final.

 2012 and 2016 Olympics

-At the 2012 Olympics in London, Coventry finished third in her semifinal heat of the 200 m individual medley, just edging her into the final, where she placed 6th with a time of 2:11.13.
-In the 200 m backstroke, she finished outside the medals in sixth place with a time of 2:08.18.
+Coventry qualified for her fourth Olympic Games in the 2012 Olympics in London, England.
+For the first time since 2000, Coventry did not win a medal.
+She finished third in her semifinal heat of the 200 m individual medley, just edging her into the final, where she placed 6th with a time of 2:11.13.
+In the 200 m backstroke, she finished outside medal contention in sixth place with a time of 2:08.18.
+She was given the honor of carrying the Zimbabwean flag into the opening ceremony for the first time.
+Previously, Coventry won four gold and four silver medals in the 2011 All-Africa Games in Maputo, Mozambique.

-Her fifth and final Olympic appearance came at the 2016 Olympics in Rio de Janeiro, where she repeated her 6th-place performance in the 200 meter backstroke from 2012, with a time of 2:08.80.
-She also finished 11th in the 100 meter backstroke.
-She retired after the 2016 Olympics.
+Her fifth and final Olympic appearance came at the 2016 Olympics in Rio de Janeiro, Brazil, where she repeated her 6th-place performance in the 200 metre backstroke from 2012, with a time of 2:08.80.
+She also finished 11th in the 100 metre backstroke.
+She retired after the 2016 Olympics, where she carried the Zimbabwean flag into the stadium during the opening ceremony for the second and final time.
+In her final African Games in 2015, in Brazzaville, the Republic of the Congo, Coventry won three golds and one bronze medals.

-International Olympic Committee

-In 2012, she was elected to the International Olympic Committee Athletes' Commission.
-She is serving as an IOC member for eight years.

 Political career

-On 7 September 2019, eight days shy of her 35th birthday, Coventry was appointed Minister of Youth, Sport, Arts and Recreation in Zimbabwe's 20-member Cabinet under President Emmerson Mnangagwa.
+On 7 September 2018, nine days before her 35th birthday, Coventry was appointed Minister of Youth, Sport, Arts and Recreation in Zimbabwe's 20-member Cabinet under President Emmerson Mnangagwa.
 Her tenure has received criticism from the arts community and others due to perceived inaction and lack of support.
+Among issues levelled against her was the Confederation of African Football's decision to ban Zimbabwe from hosting national team games in 2020 due to unsafe stadiums.

-Coventry was accused of having been misallocated farmland by Robert Zhuwao, former President Robert Mugabe's nephew, but was cleared after it was revealed in court that she received a completely different subdivision of the farm in question and that Zhuwao had abandoned his unrelated subdivision.
+Coventry was accused of having been misallocated farmland by Robert Zhuwao, former President Robert Mugabe's nephew, but was cleared after it was revealed in court that she received a different subdivision of the farm in question and that Zhuwao had abandoned his subdivision.
+In September 2023, Coventry was re-appointed as Zimbabwe's Minister for Sports, Art and Recreation by Mnangagwa.
+Amid criticism over her taking a position in Mnangagwa's government, which was elected in contested circumstances that year, she said "I don't think you can stand on the sidelines and scream and shout for change," and that "I believe you have to be seated at the table to try and create it."